MarcelGarus/semdoc/README.md

 - [x] Write vision
 - [x] Implement base of the format
 - [x] Make format debuggable
+- [x] Document format
+- [ ] Add more blocks
-- [ ] Document format
+- [ ] Improve the quality of Markdown to SemDoc converter
 - [ ] Implement block-level optimizations
 - [ ] Support blocks with more than 255 children
 - [ ] Use Reference atom
 - [ ] Implement document viewer in CLI
-- [ ] Improve quality of Markdown to SemDoc converter
 - [ ] Optimize performance
+- [ ] Put process in place for proposing new blocks
 - [ ] Implement intermediary language for editing SemDocs
-- [ ] Put process in place for proposing new blocks